10 Fascinating Places to Visit in Takeo Cambodia

 8. Angkor Borei

-From Doun Kaev, the capital of Takeo, you can take the boat to this ancient city, the seat of the ancient Funan Empire.
+From Doun Kaev, the capital of Takeo, you can take the boat to the ancient city of Angkor Borei, the seat of the ancient Funan Empire.
+Watch the interesting video above of the boat trip to Angkor Borei.

 Angkor Borei is an area said to have been continuously inhabited for at least 2500 years as seen in some of the Neolithic artifacts taken from archaeological diggings in the area.
 These are displayed in a small museum there that also provides information on some of the diggings.